 Perhaps your family has a history of using one or the other process.
 If this is the case, you should consider how important it is to you to carry on family traditions.

 For many of us, the decision is entirely our own.
 For others, it is important to take into account the opinions of other family members.
 If the way your family feels is important to you, talk with them to get their feedback.

 What to do with the ashes

-After the body is cremated, ashes can be buried, scattered or kept in an urn.
-The crematory will deliver the remains either in a temporary container, such as a cardboard box, or in the permanent container.
+Ashes can be buried, scattered or kept in an urn.
+The crematory will deliver the remains either in a temporary container or in a permanent container, such as an urn, that you provide.
 Cemeteries provide several options for interring cremated remains including plots for burial and “niches” in a columbarium.
 They also offer gardens for scattering.
 See Cemeteries for more on this.
 Tiny containers, designed to be worn as jewelry, are also available to hold only a small portion of ashes.

 State and local laws govern the scattering of ashes in public and private lands, and at sea but private companies offer many scattering options.
 One can choose to be scattered over a favorite area or onto a tranquil body of water.
 A loved one’s cremated remains can also become an artificial reef that’s placed in the ocean.
 It’s even possible to scatter ashes into outer space.